 Susan Graham, Beautiful Ohio at Lux Art Institute, Glazed porcelain, 2012

-When Graham found herself at the Lux Art Institute residency studio without a kiln, she had to use some clever ideas to still retain that white ethereal piping look of her porcelain sculptures.
+When Graham found herself at the Lux Art Institute residency without a kiln, she had to use clever innovation to retain that white ethereal piping look of her porcelain sculptures.
 Her Solution?
 White piped icing!
-Here, in a playful twist—Graham was using a material often associated with the kitchen and baking to create intricate cars designed to imitate those made by General Motors.
+Here, in a playful twist—Graham was using a material often associated with baking to create intricate cars designed like those made by General Motors.

 Susan Graham, Beautiful Ohio at Lux Art Institute, Glazed porcelain, 2012